phac-nml/snvphyl-galaxy/docs/user/output.md

 # SNV/SNP Table

 The file `snpTable.tsv` represents a table of all detected variant sites.
 The position of each site is given by a combination of **Chromsome** (contig/sequence name) and **Position** on the reference genome.
-The **Status** column represents whether this position was kept for constructing a phylogeny/distance matrix, **valid**, or filtered out.
+The **Status** column represents whether this position was kept for constructing a phylogeny/distance matrix (**valid**) or filtered out.
 The posible status values are:

+   * **valid**: Represents a position that passed all filtering criteria for every genome.
+These positions are used in the SNV alignment used to construct a phylogenetic tree and a distance matrix.
    * **filtered-invalid**: Represents a position that was removed due to either being present on a repeat region, or within a region passed in the `invalid_positions` file.
    * **filtered-coverage**: Represents a position where at least one genome did not meet the minimum coverage critera.
 The value inserted in the table in this case is a `-`.
    * **filtered-mpileup**: Represents a position where there was a mismatch in variant calls between **FreeBayes** and **SAMtools/mpileup/BCFtools**.
 This often occurs in positions which met the **min_coverage** criteria, but did not meet the other criteria for calling a variant with FreeBayes, such as the minimum alternative allele ratio, or mapping quality scores.
 The value inserted in the table in this case is an `N`.